 It’s also important to consider your physical health when you or your partner have cheated—particularly when it comes to sexual activity.
 Infidelity can threaten your sexual health and is a common route for sexually transmitted diseases to pass, so make sure you get the medical support you need.

-Military Service Members whose partners were unfaithful during deployment tend to experience more depression symptoms too.
-And if a Military Service Member experienced trauma while deployed, then having an unfaithful partner can make things worse, add to your stress level, and make recovery from trauma or mental health challenges more difficult.
+Service Members whose partners were unfaithful during deployment tend to experience more depression symptoms too.
+And if a Service Member experienced trauma while deployed, then having an unfaithful partner can make things worse, add to your stress level, and make recovery from trauma or mental health challenges more difficult.

 Finally, couples with children should be aware that infidelity—especially when it leads to a breakup—can affect your family too.
 It’s estimated that over a million children per year experience their parents’ divorce.
 With that, it’s not uncommon for children to become withdrawn, have health problems, experience issues at school, or have other behavior problems.